henrikbrixandersen/irssi-prowl/README.md

 * Setting for always sending notifications, never sending notifications or only sending notifications when Irssi is marked as being away (default)
 * Manual notifications using the ``/prowl`` command
 * Customizable priority levels for Prowl notifications
-* Customizable IRC URLs for Prowl notifications
+* Customizable IRC URLs for Prowl notifications (useful for quickly pointing your local iOS IRC client to the right server and channel)
 * Customizable event strings for Prowl notifications

 ## Planned Features